 Identify a mutually agreeable entity to serve as the clearinghouse for data, reports, minutes, and other information gathered or developed by the Task Force and its members.
 This information shall be made publicly available by means of a website and other appropriate means.

-To accomplish these functions the Task Force may provide for an independent community technical advisor(s) funded by the permittees, who shall assist in review of data, studies, and control measures, as well as assist in providing technical education information to the public.
+To accomplish these functions the Task Force will provide for an independent community technical advisor(s) funded by the permittees, who shall assist in review of data, studies, and control measures, as well as assist in providing technical education information to the public.

-The permits also state that if Ecology determines the Task Force is failing to make measurable progress toward meeting applicable water quality criteria for PCBs, Ecology would be obligated to proceed with development of a TMDL in the Spokane River for PCBs or determine an alternative to ensure water quality standards are met.
+The permits also state that if Ecology determines the Task Force is failing to make measurable progress toward meeting applicable water quality criteria for PCBs, Ecology would be obligated to proceed with development of a TMDL in the Spokane River for PCBs or determine an alternative to ensure PCBs water quality standards are met.

 The permits require 1) the permittees to participate in a cooperative effort to create a Regional Toxics Task Force and participate in the functions of the Task Force, and 2) that by November 30, 2011, the Task Force shall provide Ecology with the details of the organizational structure, specific goals, funding and the governing documents of the Task Force.
 The following sections present the Task Force concept and organizational structure required by the permits: